Think lobbying, think awareness, think brain tumour research!

 That’s why Brain Tumour Research treats lobbying and campaigning as a priority.

 The Government and larger cancer charities should invest more in brain tumour research.

-At the current rate of spend, it could take 100 years for brain cancer to catch up with developments in other diseases and find a cure.
+At the current rate of spend, it could take 100 years for brain tumour research to catch up with developments in other diseases and find a cure.

 Treatments for brain tumour patients lag seriously behind other cancers.

-The national investment in brain tumour research needs to increase to £30-£35million over the course of the next parliament.
+The national investment in brain tumour research needs to increase to £30 to £35 million each year by 2020

 1) Shine a spotlight on research funding for brain tumours